✒ Plan-A ◀️⏸️▶️ Eason Down the Road - °7.5° °VG°

 love interests can be analyzed as 1-99% propositions.
 It looks like Ru and Yan are a 70% match.
 They get along great, but they fall short of being optimal.
 She has dreams and plans.
 He really doesn't.
 She's thinking big.
 He's thinking small.
 To be together forever ~for them~ means one or both of them will have to change - sacrifice.
 It's usually the woman.
 It's better to hold out for a 85%+ match.
 Invite the left brain in to analyze your love life.
 The right brain cannot do it alone!
 In Yan's case, he's probably the type that would be true - as long as everything goes well.
 He has a soft core: He'll cheat the 1st time something goes wrong.
 We see who he is when he pushes Ru for sex when she's sick in bed from exhaustion (Plan-🅱 scenario).
 He sees her more as a possession, not a human being.
 Ru is a tuffy.
 I don't think she'd ever cheat on her mate.
 She's projected that part of herself onto Yan.
 She saw what she wanted to see, and not the truth.
 This is a human failing.
 This is what we all do.

-The primary theme is the complications of womanhood.
+The primary theme is complications of womanhood.
 There's a huge disconnect between the lies we've chosen to believe about how women should live their lives and reality.
 Like rain falls from the sky, everything falls on the woman.
 This is true even when she works full-time.
-At the end of ep1 they have a scene showing Plan-🅱, in which she becomes a wife and a mother.
+At the end of ep1 they have a Plan-🅱 scene in which she becomes a wife & a mother.
 She's treated like a servant, nothing is good enough, and she's practically criticized for the way she breathes.
 At the same time, she's being pulled in a dozen directions.

 Another theme is that one should not mold their life around anyone until one is married.
 Until that lifetime selfless commitment is spoken and sealed, work on yourself and become the best you can be.
 Some women will be happy as a housewife and raising kids.
-That can be a beautiful life.
-Ru isn't ready for that yet.
-Holding eachother back is not the way.
+That can be a beautiful life but Ru isn't ready for that yet, and holding e/o back is not the way.
 That only generates resentment.

 Back to Plan-🅱.
 She’s feeding Yan's father.
 He's depressed.
-Rue mentions how devoted his wife is.
+Ru mentions how devoted his wife is.
 “We stopped loving a long time ago,” Dad dolefully admits.
 “We just feel bad about leaving.”
-Things have been very sour since she turned down Shanghai and she doesn't think she has a future at her job.
+At work, things turned sour since she turned down the Shanghai opportunity.
+Her future at her job has faded to black.
 She is going to quit.
 “I don't want to drag you down,” says Yan.
 It's a little late for that, though, isn't it?

-There's no better feeling in the world than having an adult child that one is proud of.
+There's no better feeling in the world than having an adult child who one is proud of.
 In Plan-🅱 we see parents who spoiled a child so badly that her life is a mess.
 Nasty divorce.
 No friends.
 No prospects.
 No skills.
 She fights with her mother and blames mom for all her deficiencies.
 Raising kids is hard.
 Growing up is hard.
 But the alternative is the WORST.
 Back at Plan-🅱, the marriage is on the rocks.
 It's about his family all the time.
-He complains how awful it is to constantly feel gratitude and guilt.
+Yan complains how awful it is to constantly feel gratitude and guilt (HUH😬?).
 It's too much pressure.
-He tries to claim that he's made sacrifices too, and they've made them together for a better life, but that isn't fair.
-Everything is for his family, and while his father is extremely appreciative, his mother and sister are detectable.
+He tries to claim that he's made sacrifices too, and they've made them together for a better life… that ain't fair!
+Everything is for his family, and while his father is extremely appreciative, his mother and sister are repulsive.

 Plan-🅰 is fraught with lonliness and loss as well, though she ends up with plenty of money.
 The show continues toggling until the end.
 Actually, both plans work out in their own ways.
 Taiwan has the second highest divorce rate in Asia, and the birthrate is very low.
 I suspect they're trying to encourage people to stick with their families.
 The main message seems to be that life isn't easy, and it's up to us to find a way to make it work.
 I'm Plan-🅰 all the way.
 Yan and his mama can have themselves.